 From a modern point of view one can take issue with the statement that 'the full system' can never be built in this way.
-If we assume that the construction should have some concrete description, say by means of formulas, then one can invoke the Löwenheim-Skolem theorem and find a countable structure with the property that things definable/constructible from its members belongs to the structure again.
+If we assume that the construction should have some concrete description, say by means of formulas, then one can invoke the Löwenheim-Skolem theorem and find a countable structure with the property that things definable/constructible from its members belong to the structure again.

-The example of the second number class shows that, implicitly, Brouwer is allowing a bit more: when one builds the system of countable ordinals, as Cantor did in [4, §11], then one needs two operations: the first adds 1 to every ordinal to construct its successor; if the set of ordinals constructed thus far has no maximum then the second operation adds a smallest upper bound as a new ordinal.
+The example of the second number class shows that, implicitly, Brouwer is allowing a bit more: when one builds the system of countable ordinals, as Cantor did in [4, § 11], then one needs two operations: the first adds 1 to every ordinal to construct its successor; if the set of ordinals constructed thus far has no maximum then the second operation adds a smallest upper bound as a new ordinal.
 Apparently Brouwer assumes that 'the whole of ordinals constructed thus far' belongs to the system.
-In a countable elementary substructure of 'the universe' the set of countable ordinals that belong to that structure is itself not a member of that structure, it is what one would call a proper class in that structure.
-Thus Brouwer's assumption is more general; his construction steps may apparently also be applied to proper classes, not only to sets.
-The question then becomes: to which of the uncountably many proper classes are we allowed to apply these steps?
+In a countable elementary substructure of 'the universe' the set of countable ordinals that belong to that structure is itself not a member of that structure.
+Thus Brouwer's assumption is more general; his construction steps may apparently also be applied to subsets that are not elements.
+The question then becomes: to which of the uncountably many subsets are we allowed to apply these steps?

 The continuum.
-The second kind of (mathematically) possible uncountable entities are related to the continuum.
+The second kind of (mathematically) possible uncountable entities is related to the continuum.